laurmurclar/datadog-to-terraform/README.md

 - [ ] Add an option to use Intercom defaults for things like `notify_no_data`
 - [ ] Format the output nicely
 - [ ] Clean up the code (could restructure or DRY things up a bit, etc.)
+- [ ] Make this repo open-source
+- [ ] Publish the extension in the Chrome App store (not just to Intercomrades)
+- [ ] Make this available in other browsers, editors, etc.